sekedoua/sport-containerized-api-ecs-elb/README.md

 ## **Prerequisites**
 - **Sports API Key**: Sign up for a free account and subscription and obtain your API Key at serpapi.com
+- **AWS Account**: Create an AWS Account and have basic understanding of ECS, API Gateway, Docker and Python
 - **AWS CLI Installed and Configured**: Install and configure AWS CLI to programatically interact with AWS
 - **Serpapi Library**: Install Serpapi library in local environment "pip install google-search-results"
-- **Docker CLI and Desktop Installed**: To build and push container images
-- **AWS Account**: With basic understanding of ECS, API Gateway, and Docker
 - **Docker CLI and Desktop Installed**: To build and push container images

 ---